 Towards the end of pregnancy (around 27-40 weeks), the baby can feel very heavy.
 The tiredness and irritability of the early weeks often return, and your partner may start to feel frightened about the birth.
 If she’s on maternity leave from work, she might feel lonely without the company of her colleagues.

 If your partner is anxious, encourage her to talk about it.
 Many women are more used to listening than being listened to, so it may take a while before she opens up.
 Be patient.
 If you can learn to support each other now, your relationship will be stronger when the baby arrives.

 Now is the time to start sharing the housework, if you don’t already do so.
 There are two areas where you can be helpful:

-- be there if she has a pregnancy ultrasound scan and see your baby on the screen – if she needs to have extra tests, your support is especially important
+- Be there if she has a pregnancy ultrasound scan and sees your baby on the screen – if your partner needs to have extra tests, your support is especially important

 If you prefer not to be present, talk to your partner and listen to how she feels.
 You may be able to think of a friend or relative who could accompany her instead.

 Talk about what you both expect in labour, and talk about the birth plan.
 Fill it in together so that you know what she wants and how you can help her achieve it.
 Support her if she changes her mind during labour.
 Be flexible – the health of your partner and the baby is the most important thing, so birth plans sometimes have to change.

 Just because the woman is the one carrying the baby doesn’t mean that pregnancy has no impact on you, her partner.
 Whether the pregnancy has been planned for months or years or is unexpected, you’ll probably feel a range of emotions.
 A baby means new responsibilities that you may not feel ready for, whatever your age.